akapoorcern/ttH_multilepton/DNN/README.md

 ```
 - The code will take the outputs from apply_trained_DNN.py and plot the histograms in those ttrees.

+## Evaluation
+- A sub-directory called 'Evaluation' exists that contains a script called evaluate_DNN.py which contains the code to evaluate the DNN and categorise events for a given ntuple.
+- To make things faster, 'Evaluation' also contains lxbatch scripts to run each job on an lxbatch node (e.g. lxbatch_runjob_evaluateDNN_tthsample.sh) and a submission script to submit all jobs to lxbatch (e.g.lxbatch_submit_evaluateDNN.sh).
+- For an example of how to text locally simply look at the python command inside one of the 'runjob' scripts.
+- If you want to run a new trained DNN model, it is advised to first copy the training directory from one level above this sub-directory to here.
+- Then one needs to change the training .xml file to ensure the path to the trained model .h5 file is the full path, not the relative path as default otherwise the code will abort on the lxbatch node.

 ## Comparison with BDT
 - The script 'apply_trained_BDTG.py' was written to apply the 2017-2018 analysis' BDTG weights to the 2017 samples and create and output .root file that can be used to create performance plots for the BDTG for comparison.